barracel/rested/README.rst

 ~~~~~~~~~~~~~~

 An update site have been created in http://www.hackrastinator.com/rested
-The plugin is not signed so you will get a ugly warining about installing
+The plugin is not signed so you will get a ugly warning about installing
-unsinged content.
+unsinged content...

 Also you can always compile the plugin and
 copy the jar file in your plugin/dropin folder.